aws/eks-distro/docs/contents/users/install/kops.md

 ### 4. Wait for the Cluster
 It may take a while for the cluster.
 You can use the `cluster_wait.sh` script to wait for the cluster to be ready.
-Once the cluster is ready this script will add the AWS IAM authenticator.
+Once the cluster is ready, this script will add the AWS IAM authenticator.
 ```bash
 ./cluster_wait.sh